 And since I mentioned “modalities”, we have to go there too!
 Every symptom comes with at least one modality.
 In fact, you don’t really have have a symptom if there aren’t any modalities!
 Modalities are the things that make the symptom better or worse.
 So, though runny nose might seem like a symptom to you, to us it means nothing unless you’ve made an effort to gather the modalities!
 Runny nose, better outside, worse inside–Pulsatilla and Allium cepa.
 Runny nose, better in a steamy hot shower–Rhus tox.
 Runny nose, better at the ocean–Medorrhinum.

 Remember that healing takes place in reverse order; so, your case has to be in order–chronological order!
 You have to know when things happened.
-If they say that something happened to them, ask when did it happen and ask, “What was going on in your life around that time that might have accounted for that, and how old were you then?”
+If they say that something happened, ask when did it happen and, “What was going on in your life around that time that might have accounted for that, and how old were you then?”

-Now, we’ve said a lot here, so we should probably summarize.
-What were some of the things we learned?
+Now, we’ve said a lot here, so we should probably summarize what we’ve learned up to now.

 1. Don’t mix up acute and chronic symptoms